Essential Function | Florence M. Cook School of Medical Laboratory Science

 The MLS student must be able to:

-• Communicate effectively using written and spoken English; ask and answer questions.
+• Read and communicate effectively using written and spoken English; ask and answer appropriate questions, as needed.

-• Respond to spoken instructions, hear warning beeps, alarms, and overhead warnings.
+• Respond to spoken instructions, warning beeps, alarms, and overhead announcements.

-• Appropriately assess nonverbal as well as verbal communication.
+• Appropriately assess nonverbal clues or actions, in addition to verbal communication.

 Locomotion